HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 ### Prerequisites

 Before configuring the WebEngine server, SSL connections must be enabled on the DB2 server.
-For more information on how to enable SSL on DB2, refer to [Using an external database and database transfer](../cfg_webengine/external_db_database_transfer.md) and [Using custom certificates in WebEngine](custom_certificates.md).

 To verify that the DB2 server is listening for SSL connections (for example, on port 50001), use one of the following commands:

 - `netstat -tulnp | grep 50001`
 - `ss -tulnp | grep 50001`